 Jake Yuzna is a Los Angeles based cultural producer.
-His practice has included feature films, curatorial projects, design, publications, nightlife, and cultural production initiatives.
+His practice has included feature films, curatorial projects, design, publications, nightlife, and other initiatives.

 His debut feature film, Open, premiered at the Berlin Film Festival, where it became the first American film to receive the Teddy Jury Prize.
 Open was awarded Best Narrative Feature at the Tel Aviv Film Festival, Best Performance at NewFest, and for the film, Yuzna was named a Four in Focus Filmmaker by OutFest.

-Yuzna’s work has screened at the New Museum of Contemporary Art, the British Film Institute, Oberhausen Film Festival, Red Cat of Los Angeles, as well as more than 70 international film festivals.
-In 2010, Yuzna founded the first cinema program at the Museum of Arts and Design where he headed the institution’s experimental cultural production initiatives until 2015.
+Yuzna’s work has screened at the New Museum of Contemporary Art, the British Film Institute, Oberhausen Film Festival, Red Cat of Los Angeles, among others.
+In 2010, Yuzna founded the first cinema program at the Museum of Arts and Design.
+Continuing as the Director of Public Programs, he headed the institution’s experimental cultural production initiatives until 2015.
 These projects included the museum’s first biennial in 2014, the first American retrospective of Alejandro Jodorowsky, as well as the first publication of the education department “THE FUN: The Social Practice of Nightlife in NYC.”

 Yuzna is currently producing a range of new projects from his California based studio.